Marital & Family Therapy

 Career Possibilities

-According to the Bureau of Labor Statistics on Marriage and Family Therapists, the employment outlook grows 22% faster than the average for all occupations.
+According to the Bureau of Labor Statistics on Marriage and Family Therapists, the employment outlook grows 15% faster than the average for all occupations.
 A marriage and family therapist can gain employment in the public and private sectors.
-Career possibilities include and are not limited to the following settings: Outpatient care centers, inpatient care facilities and hospitals, Employee Assistance Programs, schools, social services agencies, substance abuse agencies, and private practice.
+Career possibilities include the following settings: Outpatient care centers, inpatient care facilities and hospitals, Employee Assistance Programs, schools, social services agencies, substance abuse agencies, and private practice.

 See the U.S. Bureau of Labor Statistics for additional details: https://www.bls.gov/ooh/community-and-social-service/marriage-and-family-therapists.htm